Cooling & Refrigeration GlossarySome simple notions even for non-technicians.

 All about cooling technologies.
-Technical solutions, components and accessories, physical notions: the terminology of evaporative and adiabatic theory from A to Z.
+Technical solutions, components and accessories, physical notions: the terminology of evaporative and adiabatic theory with terms and definitions from A to Z.

 - Air Liquid Cooler

 - Heat exchanger usually consisting of a coil with copper tubes and aluminium fins.
 These last are aimed at increasing the contact surface with the air.

 - System that uses air as a fluid to remove heat.
 This usually heappens by means of a coil of finned tubes.
 LEARN MORE ABOUT AIR COOLING SYSTEM

 - Reduction of the air temperature by forced increase of its relative humidity, but without heat exchange (isenthalpic).
 LEARN MORE ABOUT ADIABATIC COOLING